Everything You Need to Know About the Warm Home Discount Scheme

 There are two ways to know if you’re eligible for the discount.
 The first is if you get the Guarantee Credit element of Pension Credit, which essentially means that you qualify for all available Pension Credit.
 This is known as the “core group”.
 If you fall into this group, you’ll be automatically eligible for the discount.

-If you’re on a low income and are concerned that you won’t be able to afford a higher energy bill, you can also apply for the discount via your energy supplier.
+If you’re on a low income and are concerned that you won’t be able to afford a higher energy bill, you can also apply for a discount via your energy supplier.
 From there, the supplier will review your case and see if you fit the criteria.
 This is known as the “broader group”.

 How do I apply for the Warm Home Discount?